 Hip Pain Treatment Without Surgery

-Hip pain is one of the most common complaints that accompanies osteoarthritis, a chronic condition where joint cartilage degrades over time and bursitis, a painful inflammation of fluid filled sacs that cushion tendons and joints.
+Hip pain is one of the most common complaints that accompanies osteoarthritis, a chronic condition where joint cartilage degrades over time.
+Bursitis, a painful inflammation of fluid filled sacs that cushion tendons and joints can also cause pain during movement.
 Over the years, hip pain from joint degeneration can become so debilitating that hundreds of thousands of Americans over age 45 undergo total hip replacement surgery.
 Even more alarming, the number of total hip replacements in the US doubled between the year 2000 and 2010, according to the Centers for Disease Control.
 Before we discuss a better path for hip pain treatment without surgery, we need to briefly review what’s wrong with the current standard of medical care.

 “The number and rate of total hip replacements among inpatients aged 45 and over increased from 2000 to 2010: from 138,700 to 310,800 in number and from a rate of 142.2 to 257.0 per 100,000 population”. -(CDC hip replacements statistics).

 Why are hip replacements increasing so much and what can the medical community do to help?
 As for the increase in hip replacements, the usual medical response is to blame our nation’s marked rise in obesity (obesity & osteoarthritis).